usesummit/models/README.md

 ## Limitations
 Some features of the language are not yet supported in `.sel` notation.
 Namely:

-- Recurring patterns, both common (ex. monthly) and custom (cron syntax).
+- To have event recur, you must use an `Every()` event (no direct setting on individual events.
-- Adjusting what ledger values appear in the output table / response.
+- Choosing what measurement values ought to appear by default for an event in the output table.

 ## How to help